Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_03_Isochronous_class_with_streaming_traffic/README.md

 ## Assigning Locations to NoC Endpoints
 The NoC Viewer can be used to add location constraints to the NoC end points.
 To constrain an NMU or NSU:
 1. Select the cell to move by clicking on the cell in the NoC Objects view.
-This displays the NoC Properties window, as shown in the following figure.
+This will display the NoC Properties window as shown in the following figure.

 ![NoC Cell Properties](images/NoC_Cell_properties.PNG)